kratapps/one-logger-utils/README.md

 [![Install Unmanaged](https://img.shields.io/badge/Install-Unmanaged-cyan)](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5e000000vmaR)
 [![Install to Sandbox Unmanaged](https://img.shields.io/badge/Install%20to%20sandbox-Unmanaged-cyan)](https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5e000000vmaR)

-Util class for One Logger.
+Util classes for One Logger.

-The UnmanagedLoggerUtils class it intended to be unmanaged/unpackaged and is used by the One Logger managed package.
+All the classes are intended to be unmanaged/unpackaged and are used by the One Logger managed package.

-This class allows One Logger to:
+These classes allows One Logger to:
-* get full stack trace string
 * debug to system console
+* get stack trace string
+* get limits for your default namespace

 ## Installation
-Install or create this component after you install the One Logger managed package.
+Install or create these components after you install the One Logger managed package.
-Install our unmanaged package:
+Install unmanaged package:
 ```shell
 https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5e000000vmaR
 ```